alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ## Named arguments

-When calling your function, you don't have to include the parameter name.
-However, if you do, then you can change the order that the parameters are provided.
+When calling your function, you don't have to include parameter names.
+However, if you do, then you can write the parameters in any order.
+Using named arguments also makes your code easier to read.

 In the below example, [string templates](strings.md#string-templates) (`$`) are used to access the parameter values, convert them to `String` type, and then concatenate them into a string for printing.